Missing Vaccination Data

 - Only request medications you need.
 Do not order medications just in case.
 Doing so might make the pharmacy run out of stock, which could further extend waiting times

-- Allow at least an extra week for the pharmacy to process your prescription request
+- Allow an extra few days for the pharmacy to process your prescription request

 - However, we are no longer taking prescription requests over the phone.
 Requests for prescriptions can be made by: